Hannibal's crossing of the Alps: From the Rhône to the Alps

 Upon crossing the river, Hannibal ordered his infantry to start their march the day after the assembly, followed by the supply train.
-Not knowing that the Romans were eventually going to set out for Italy, when his cavalry had crossed the river he ordered them to curtain his march on his southern flank, towards the sea.
+Not knowing that the Romans were ultimately going to set out for Italy, when his cavalry had crossed the river he ordered them to curtain his march on his southern flank, towards the sea.
 His cavalry would have formed a screen which would have been employed to protect him from the Romans were they to advance upon him from that direction.
 The cavalry would skirmish with the Roman scouts, while giving the rest of the army time to form up.
 This contingency did not occur.
 Hannibal was in the rearguard with the elephants.
 This was the direction that he assumed that the Romans would be most likely to advance from (that is from the west) as he had some idea that they were behind him.
-The rearguard was well manned to ensure that it could skirmish with the Roman army while the main body of his infantry and cavalry could form up for battle against the Romans if they should attack from that quarter.
+The rearguard was well manned to ensure that it could skirmish with the Roman army, while the main body of his infantry and cavalry could form up for battle against the Romans if they should attack from that quarter.
 This contingency, however, also did not occur.

 While assuming this order of march, Hannibal marched towards the Insula.
 He had ordered his infantry to get a head start, and it marched to the Isère in six days, marching 12+1/2 mi per day.
 The cavalry and rear guard only took four days, a march of 19 mi per day.
 In this period, the body as a whole had marched 75 mi.

 When Hannibal's army made contact with the Insula, he arrived in a Gallic chiefdom that was in the midst of a civil conflict.
-For whatever reason, Hannibal chose the cause of the elder of the two combatants, Brancus.
-After putting away the cause of the younger and less popularly supported one, he formed an alliance with Brancus.
+Hannibal chose the cause of the elder of the two combatants, Brancus.
+After deciding against the cause of the younger and less popularly supported one, he formed an alliance with Brancus.
 From this tribe he received supplies that were required for the expedition across the Alps.
 In addition, he received Brancus' diplomatic protection.
 Up until the Alps proper, he did not have to fend off any tribes.

 Ascent of the Alps

-Little certainty exists on the route of Hannibal's march through the mountains, and precisely which valleys and passes he used remains contested by historians.
-The events recorded in ancient accounts and their relationship to the Alpine geography has been a matter of historiographical dispute since the decades following the Second Punic War.
-Identification of the pass - the highest point of Hannibal's route and the beginning of his descent - that Hannibal took through the Alpine range determines which route his army followed.
+Hannibal's actual route through the Alps is uncertain and the valleys and passes he crossed are contested by historians.
+The events recorded in ancient accounts, and their relationship to the Alpine geography, have been a matter of historiographical dispute since the decades following the Second Punic War.
+Identification of the pass – the highest point of Hannibal's route – and the beginning of his descent, which Hannibal took through the Alpine range, determines which route his army followed.

 Proposals have been made for the following passes: